mem3nto0/DLRN_App/README.md

 To use DLRN app, please follow this  protocol.

 1)start with cloning the repository or download all the files in the repository.
-It can take few minutes for the Large files.
+It can take a few minutes for the Large files.

      git clone git@github.com:mem3nto0/DLRN_App.git